-The boot now has a completely redesigned buckle system with aluminum arrowhead buckles which slide through a huge aluminum loop.
+The boot now has a completely redesigned buckle system with aluminum arrowhead buckles that slide through a huge aluminum loop.

 They are easy to operate even when caked with mud and are self-aligning, and have a memory setting to ensure a consistent fit.